jmkristian/OutpostForSCCo/README.md

 Uninstall as you would any program.
-For example on Windows 8, open the control panel "Programs and Features", select "Outpost for LAARES" or "Outpost for CERT" and click "Uninstall".
+For example on Windows 8, open the control panel "Programs and Features", select "Outpost for LAARES" and click "Uninstall".
 If you don't see the program in the control panel, try closing and re-opening the control panel.
 If that fails, try running the program uninstall.exe in the folder where the program was installed.
 After uninstallation is complete, exit and restart Outpost.